 We believe in each student’s ability to create positive world impact, and that METSA is uniquely positioned to empower students to reach their full potential.
 At METSA, we challenge the traditional educational status quo through applied, authentic, and active learning experiences that foster critical thinking, collaboration, communication, and literacy in a technology rich learning environment.
 We create a safe learning environment, in which students graduate on time aware, eligible, and prepared for postsecondary pursuits in STEM fields.

+METSA courses are taught with wall to wall PBL (project based learning) and each classroom has a 1:1 ratio of computers to students.
 By participating in authentic PBL, formal presentations to expert panels, regular academic and behavioral reflection, internships, digital portfolio construction, and community outreach, METSA students meet or exceed state educational requirements, graduate with real-world, future-ready skills surrounding STEM fields, and are inspired to become lifelong learners.

 You can also text your questions to 469-242-0859.